microsoft/prose/documentation/prose/syntax.md

 ```
 {: .language-bnf}

+It first specifies some metadata about the DSL, and then describes it as a grammar.
+A PROSE language is represented as a [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar) – *i.e.,* as a set of *rules*, where each *symbol* on the left-hand side is bound to a set of possible expansions of this symbol on the right-hand side.

 # References

 A PROSE grammar may reference any .NET assembly.
 During compilation, it will be resolved via standard assembly resolution rules of the current .NET runtime (desktop, Mono, or Core).